hkarthik7/News/README.md

 #  NEWS APP WITH POWERSHELL

-This project is designed to show latest news in **UK** & **INDIA** and displayed in cards.
-The intention is to create a mobile friendly app and holds PowerShell as it's backbone.

-Each news title is a link to the source news content from different sources.
+**News app** is a collection of news updates from various news sources and shows in small chunk sections.
+Each news is linked to its corresponding sources, this helps to read the news in short and at the same time the detailed news can be read by a simple click on the headlines.
+Currently latest news in **UK** & **INDIA** and available along with **COVID-19** **UK** data.

+Since the app is distributed in a url it comes as mobile friendly.

+## WHAT MAKES NEWS APP DIFFERENT

+**News app** holds a simple & clean layout and shows what is necessary in small chunks which makes it unique.

-## BOILERPLATE
+## APP BOILERPLATE

     NEWS
     |